 The family will not have to assign child support to the State.
-Child support received by the parent or the Division of Child Support Services (DCSS) will belong to the family.
+Child support received by the parent or DCSS, will belong to the family.
 DCSS will not use child support to offset or reimburse the Diversion Assistance.

 Diversion Assistance is not intended to replace TANF's Emergency Assistance Program or Supportive Services payments, which will continue.
-The TANF Emergency Assistance Program provides identical benefits that were provided under Delaware's State Plan in effect on August 21, 1996 (see Appendix A).
 Rather, Diversion Assistance expands the opportunities to access services to support employment.